mikelytaev/n-wise/0000-n-wise.md

 ## Summary

-This RFC defines a protocol for creating and managing relationships within a group of SSI subjects (n-wise).
-In a certain sense, this RFC is a generalization of the pairwise concept and protocols [0160-connection-protocol](https://github.com/hyperledger/aries-rfcs/tree/main/features/0160-connection-protocol) and [0023-did-exchange](https://github.com/hyperledger/aries-rfcs/tree/main/features/0023-did-exchange) for an arbitrary number of parties.
+This RFC defines a protocol for creating and managing relationships within a group of SSI subjects.
+In a certain sense, this RFC is a generalization of the pairwise concept and protocols [0160-connection-protocol](https://github.com/hyperledger/aries-rfcs/tree/main/features/0160-connection-protocol) and [0023-did-exchange](https://github.com/hyperledger/aries-rfcs/tree/main/features/0023-did-exchange) for an arbitrary number of parties (n-wise).

 ## Motivation

 SSI subjects and [agents](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0004-agents) representing them must have a way to establish relationships with each other in a trustful manner.
-In the simplest case, when only two agents are involved, this goal is achieved using [0023-did-exchange] protocol (https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md) by creating and securely sharing their DID Documents directly between agents.
-However, it is often necessary to organize an interaction involving more than two agents.
+In the simplest case, when only two agents are involved, this goal is achieved using [0023-did-exchange](https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md) protocol by creating and securely sharing their DID Documents directly between agents.
+However, it is often necessary to organize an interaction involving more than two paries.
 The number of parties of such an interaction may change over time, and most of the agents may be mobile ones.
-The simplest and most frequently used example of such interaction is group chats in instant messengers.
-The trusted nature of SSI technology makes it possible to use group relationships to hold legally significant unions, such as board of directors, territorial community or dissertation councils.
+The simplest and most frequently used example of such interaction is a group chat in instant messenger.
+The trusted nature of SSI technology makes it possible to use group relationships for holding legally significant unions, such as board of directors, territorial community or dissertation councils.

 ## Tutorial